CIHMID-relevant Course Listing

 Seminar in Ecology and Evolution of Disease

-Instructor: C. Murdock & M. Greischar
+Instructor: M. Greischar & C. Murdock

 Graduate-level discussion of the ecology, epidemiology, genetics, and evolution of infectious disease in animal and plant systems.
 Weekly discussion of research papers published in the primary scientific literature.
 Participation in discussion and presentation of at least one paper required for course credit.